 Revision 3

-The third revision of my website was an early attempt of mine at writing a minimalist website from scratch.
-I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a slow internet connection, so this method massively reduced bandwidth usage and wait times for any users.
-I decided to stick with a minimalist design for the website as well.
+The third revision of my website was an early attempt at writing a minimalist website from scratch.
+I decided to fully commit to a deeply integrated AJAX-based page loading system with filler sections to make the website incredibly snappy - at this stage, I was hosting the website from home with a slow internet connection, so this method massively reduced bandwidth usage and wait times for any users.

 Revision 4